-- I. The following guidelines indicate the general requirements for siting balanced flue terminals.
-For GB recommendations are given in BS 5440 Pt.I.
+- 1. The following guidelines indicate the general requirements for siting balanced flue terminals.
+For GB recommendations are given in BS 5440 Pt.1.
 For IE recommendations are given in the current edition of I.S.
 813 "Domestic Gas Installations". - 2.
 If the terminal discharges onto a pathway or passageway, check that combustion products will not cause a nuisance and that the terminal will not obstruct the passageway. - 3.
 Take into consideration the effect the plume of vapour may have on neighbours when siting the flue. - 4.
 Adjacent surfaces close to the flue terminal may need protection from the effects of condensation.
 Alternatively a flue deflector kit (part no. 248167) is available. - 5.
 For installation of the flue into an internal comer at the 25mm dimension the flue deflector kit (part no. 248167) must be fitted. - 6.
-Reduction to the boundary is possible down to 25mm but the flue deflector kit (part no. 248 | 67) must be fitted. - 7.
+Reduction to the boundary is possible down to 25mm but the Flue Deflector Kit (part no. 248 | 67) must be fitted. - 7.
 If required a suitable terminal guard is available from Baxi for use with the flue deflector. - 8.
-For fitting under low soffits and eaves it is acceptable for the flue to project up to 500mm from the face of the wall to the inside of the air intake.
-This can be painted if required using a suitable external paint. - 9.
+For fitting under low soffits and eaves the Plume Displacement Kit or Flue Deflector Kit is recommended. - 9.
 If a terminal is less than 2 metres $(78^{3}/4 \text{ in})$ above a balcony, above ground or above a flat roof to which people have access, then a suitable terminal guard must be provided.